 Collectability of trade receivables is reviewed on an ongoing basis.
 Debts which are known to be uncollectible are written off.
 A provision for doubtful receivables is established when there is objective evidence that the Consolidated Entity will not be able to collect all amounts due according to the original terms of receivables.
 The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
-The amount of the provision is recognised in the statement of comprehensive income.
+The amount of the provision is recognised in the statement of profit or loss and other comprehensive income.